 Pt100 Probes Probes may be terminated in a connection head, quick disconnect, terminal block, or extension wire.
 OMEGA’s standard terminations are pictured on product pages.

 Resistance Elements and RTD’s Resistance elements come in many types conforming to different standards, capable of different temperature ranges, with various sizes and accuracies available.

-Pressure Transducers - Installation and Use OMEGA transducers have three main types of electrical outputs; millivolts (mV), volts (V), and current (mA).
+How to Install a Pressure Tranducer?
+OMEGA transducers have three main types of electrical outputs; millivolts (mV), volts (V), and current (mA).
 It is important for the user to know which output suits his application to ensure proper selection of a transducer.

 Water and Wastewater Test Methods for Operators A variety of test procedures and methods are available for use by water and wastewater operators.